mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

 }
 ```

-What's left is finally adding a `ShapeLoadStarted` to the _BLoC_ on the floating action button (FAB) press:
+What's left is finally adding a `ShapeLoadStarted` to the _BLoC_ on the floating action button (FAB) tap:

 ```
 @override